spiritedlemon/OOP-GroupAssignment/oop/README.md

 processing but we decided to do Unity instead, which set us back a considerable amount of time.
 As the assignment progressed it become enjoyable to work on it, taking priority over other assignments purely because it was interesting and fun.
-It let us be creative and although we were often gated by inexperience that won't always be the case.
+It let us be creative and although we were often gated by inexperience that didn't stop us trying.

-I'd like to continue working on the game even after it's submission and try make it the game we hd in mind when we started.
+I'd like to continue working on the game even after it's submission and try make it the game we had in mind when we started.